Importance of Hazard Categories in Aviation SMS

 Taking all of them in tandem can give a complete picture of the organization:

 - insight into the best road for proactive risk management.

 An aviation SMS database has all the features to manage a compliant SMS.
-SMS Pro provides assurance to management that the SMS is being managed according to industry best practices.
+SMS Pro assures management that the SMS is being managed according to industry best practices.

 Learn how your organization can benefit from an industry-accepted SMS database.
 Since 2007, SMS Pro has been working with the aviation industry to comply with ICAO's SMS requirements.
 SMS Pro is offered only to the aviation industry.
 This assures you that our risk management workflows align with what is expected from SMS auditors.